osvfelices/pulse/docs/SPEC-v0.1.md

 ### 2.2 Entry Point

-A Pulse program MUST have an entry point.
-The entry point is:
-1. A function named `main` if one exists, OR
-2. The first top-level statement in the primary source file
+A Pulse program executes top-level statements in source order.
+There is no required `main` function convention.

-Top-level async operations MUST be wrapped in a task via `spawn()` and drained via `drain()`.
+Top-level async operations MUST be wrapped in a task via `spawn()` and completed via `drain()`.

 ### 2.3 Module System